 Setting

-The PEARLS model was adopted by the MCG Educational Simulation program earlier in 2018 and all the facilitators participated in faculty development prior to the event.
+The MCG Educational Simulation program adopted the PEARLS debriefing model earlier in 2018 and all the facilitators participated in faculty development prior to the event.
 Instruction included asynchronous materials and in-person overview of the case, review of the technology, and peer-practice of the case for the faculty since the training was in groups.
 One or both of the senior authors (AJK and MT) were present at all in-person trainings.
-The online training materials included the case materials, the PEARLS model, an overview of debriefing and two videos: one video of how the case was designed to run, and one in which the case didn’t go as planned.
+The online training materials included the case materials, the PEARLS model, an overview of debriefing, and two videos: one video of how the case was designed to run, and one in which the case didn’t go as planned.
 Both videos of the case were followed by a video debriefing to demonstrate how to approach both scenarios using the PEARLS model.
-Facilitators were offered the opportunity to come in and practice as many times as they needed to feel comfortable, and were offered open practice times, and/or individual sign-ups to practice with either AJK or MT.
-All facilitators received an additional orientation on the day of their simulations for last minute questions, and AJK and MT checked in with each facilitator during their first simulations of the day.
+We offered facilitators the opportunity to come in and practice as many times as needed to feel comfortable.
+They were offered open practice times and/or individual sign-ups to practice with either AJK or MT.
+All facilitators received an additional orientation on the day of their simulations for last minute questions.
+AJK and MT checked in with each facilitator during their first simulations of the day.
 Facilitators were provided with a paper handout of the PEARLS framework to use during their post-simulation student debriefing.

 The facilitators were recruited as part of a network of faculty interested in teaching and simulation and represented multiple disciplines and specialties.
 Faculty were not paid nor reimbursed in any way for their participation.
 We informed the faculty facilitators that the data collected was for research purposes only and they consented to the study.
 Prior to the simulation event, all students participated in an in-person orientation session that explained the purpose and structure of the simulation experience.
 At that time a member of the research team who was not in a position to evaluate the students read a statement describing the study and answered any questions regarding the research.
 After the orientation, the students also received an in-room prebriefing to familiarize them to the simulation environment and to instruct them to collect any patient data, order any test or drugs, or call any consultant that they deemed appropriate in their care for their patient.
 Each student then participated individually in the 15-minute simulation.
 The simulation concluded either when they had successfully treated the patient’s acute asthma exacerbation with a nebulized albuterol and reported on the patient’s status to the patient’s primary care physician via a phone call, or when the allotted 15 minutes had passed, regardless of progress in the simulation.